aerlingsson/MinecraftPrivateModPackUpdater/docs/README.md

 </ol>

 ### Optional:
 One or more shader packs may be included in the modpack.
 To be able to use them, you need to install <a href="https://irisshaders.dev/download">Iris</a>.
-When installing Iris you need to select the correct CurseForge instance.
+When installing Iris you must select <code>Forge install</code> and the correct CurseForge instance.
 Per default this should be <code>C:\Users\USERNAME\curseforge\minecraft\Instances\flurry97_private_server</code>.
 You can also find this path by pressing <code>Open Folder</code> on the modpack in CurseForge.
 <img src="https://github.com/aerlingsson/MinecraftPrivateModPackUpdater/assets/34278730/4fc84be6-6b5e-4033-a8dc-4955141c5806">